 As part of our PSHE/Relationships Education programme of study, children will be taught what a relationship is; the different types of relationships they might have e.g. with family members, friends, and other adults; the importance of healthy and secure relationships to wellbeing; what constitutes a healthy relationship, in person and online; how to set and observe appropriate boundaries in relationships; how to recognise when a situation is unsafe; strategies for dealing with situations that they find uncomfortable or that are unsafe; and sources of help and advice.

-A summary of the key objectives of the statutory Relationships Education curriculum is set out below.
+A summary of the key objectives of the statutory Relationships Education curriculum is set out in Appendix A at the end of this policy.